-May include many of those indicators listed under previous categories in this document, including unexplained bruising, withdrawal from activities - work or volunteering; not being in control of finances, or own decision making.
+Domestic Abuse signs and indicators may include many of those indicators listed under previous categories in this document, including unexplained bruising, withdrawal from activities - work or volunteering; not being in control of finances, or own decision making.

-Modern slavery
+(i) Modern slavery

 Encompasses slavery, human trafficking - forced labour and domestic servitude.
 Traffickers and slave masters use whatever means they have at their disposal to coerce, deceive and force individuals into a life of abuse, servitude and inhumane treatment.
+The Modern Slavery legislation is linked here: Modern Slavery Act 2015